#BOSSIPSounds: Drake Hops On The Remix To Yung Bleu’s “You’re Mines Still” [Audio]

 Recently, Drake showcased his talents on Bryson Tiller’s “Outta Time” and on the same night, he also blessed 21 Savage’s “Mr. Right Now.”
 Now, Drake has blessed upcoming Alabama Rapper Yung Bleu for the remix to his song, “You’re Still Mines.”

 Bleu recently revealed the song came about after Boogie Cousins heard the song and said Drake would sound good on it, then connected the two together.
 Hours later, Drake sent the verse back…and the rest was history.
 The song is the perfect toxic, pre-winter vibes we all need right now.
+Apparently, Drake was a fan of the Alabama native’s work.

+Yung Bleu, 26, has been causing quite a stir in the music world.
+In 2017, he signed to Boosie’s Badazz Music Syndicate where he dropped his break out single “Miss It.”
+The rapper has gone on to collaborate with a long list of rap stars including Juicy J, Blac Youngsta, and PnB Rock, who were featured on his Investments 6 album that dropped last year.

+“You’re Mines Still” is a track off Bleu’s new album Love Scars: The Five Stages of Emotion track.

-Drizzy still hasn’t dropped a date for his upcoming album, but this feature is sure to hold everyone over for the foreseeable future.
+As for Drizzy, he still hasn’t dropped a date for his upcoming album, but this feature is sure to hold everyone over for the foreseeable future.

 Comments